theluxury/theluxury.github.io/_posts/2017-05-13-joda-time-timezones.markdown

 System.out.println(later_parsed.isAfter(sooner_parsed))
 {% endhighlight %}

-**Surprisingly, the output is `false`.** It appears that even though JodaTime recognizes the difference between PDT/PST when writing to string, it doesn't recognize the difference when parsing the string back into DateTime.
+**Surprisingly, the output is `false`.** It appears that even though Joda-Time recognizes the difference between PDT/PST when writing to string, it doesn't recognize the difference when parsing the string back into DateTime.
 This is confirmed by

 {% highlight java %}
 val pdtMillis = DateTime.parse("2016-11-06 01:03:20.000 PDT", dtf).getMillis